 Alternatives to Gifts

 If you have a big family, it can become very costly and overwhelming if you have to buy for every single family member.
 This year, try doing something more untraditional, like gift giving games.
 For example, a very common one is called White Elephant.
 Everyone brings one gift and they get chosen randomly and switched out in accordance with whatever rules you are playing with.
 There are a number of other different games you could try out that will reduce the stress and costs of buying every family member a present but is also extremely fun and entertaining.
-For more gift giving games check out this blog here.

 Sometimes the Christmas Holiday can seem more like a stressful chore rather than a time to relax and enjoy the season with family and friends, but if you take the time you need to plan, budget, and leverage some of these great tips and suggestions you will find you can reduce the financial stress and have loads of fun this holiday season!